 Periodic Testing is organised by the diocesan office staff and undertaken in accordance with current recommendations.
 Prior written approval must be obtained for any alterations or adaptation of fixed wiring electrical installations or equipment.
+Any changes will be subject to the agreement that an updated EICR report is provided at the incumbent's cost.
 Occupiers are responsible for their own appliances.
 If an appliance is found to be faulty, the Diocese electricians will disconnect the appliance and leave it with the incumbent for disposal.